abhilashprasadsahoo/Music-Store-Analysis-using-SQL/README.md

-# Music_Store_Analysis_Using_SQL
+# Music Store Analysis Using SQL
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+A beginnerfriendly project to explore an online music store’s playlist database using SQL.
+Analyze customer and sales data to generate insights that help understand business growth and performance.

 ## Database and Tools
 * Postgre SQL